 The primary function of the University Archives is to locate, appraise, select, preserve and provide access to the records of the University and related materials of enduring historical research value.
 To document the intellectual, administrative, cultural, and social environments of the University of Nevada, Reno as comprehensively as possible the University Archives actively collects:

-The administrative records produced by the university in the course of its teaching, research, service, and outreach activities comprise the most tangible evidence of UNR's history and activities and constitute a large portion of the permanent historical record of the University.
+The administrative records produced by the university in the course of its teaching, research, service, and outreach activities comprise the most tangible evidence of the University's history and activities and constitute a large portion of the permanent historical record of the University.

-Please refer to the UNR Records Retention Schedule for guidance on when a record should be transferred to Special Collections and University Archives.
+Please refer to the University Records Retention Schedule for guidance on when a record should be transferred to Special Collections and University Archives.

 - Correspondence and memoranda